ibm-cloud-docs/satellite/ts-satconfig-subid-perms.md

 Change the subscription identity to use a different user ID.
 That user becomes the new subscription "owner", and the {{site.data.keyword.satelliteshort}} Config rollout uses their permissions.
 {: tsResolve}

 1. Verify that the current subscription identity belongs to a user that no longer has the necessary permissions.
-In the **status** section of the command output, find the **Impersonate-user** field and note the listed username, which might be listed as a single value or in the form of an email address, such as `username@ibm.com`.
+In the **status** section of the command output, find the **Impersonate-user** field and note the listed username.
+The username is listed as a single value or in the form of an email address, such as `username@ibm.com`.
 In the same **status** section, look for a `403` error with a message similar to the one in the example output.

     To find the subscription name, run `ibmcloud sat subscription ls`.
     {: tip}